jido/INIT/README.md

 The syntax of INIT is different.
 If you like it, use it – or else don't.

+---

 ## Structure

-An INIT document contains _properties_ organised as a list of _simple_ properties followed by _complex_ properties.
+An INIT document contains _properties_.

+They are organised as a list of _simple_ properties followed by _complex_ properties.

 A simple property can _reference_ a complex property or another simple property.